linz/building-detection/README.md

 Pipeline for training computer vision models based on [Raster Vision](https://github.com/azavea/raster-vision).

-### Purpose
+## Purpose
 This initial pipeline focuses on training models to extract buildings from imagery.
 This project is also an opportunity to evaluate Raster Vision for the extraction of geo-spatial features from imagery in general and can be expanded to other feature types.

-### Data
-More to come...

-### Model
-more to come...
+## Running locally

-### Usage
+### Setup

-more to come...
+* Build the Docker image using `docker/build`.
+* Set any environment variables needed by `docker/run`, which you can read about by running `docker/run --help`.

-### Contributing
+## Contributing
 See [CONTRIBUTING.md](https://github.com/linz/building-detection/blob/master/CONTRIBUTING.md)